 The pets you have at home are family, so you likely want what’s best for them.
-Many people wonder about pet insurance but aren’t too sure of the benefits it provides.
+Many people wonder about pet insurance but aren’t too sure of its benefits.
 However, there are many reasons to consider pet insurance.

-There are also some disadvantages that you’ll want to know about.
+There are also some disadvantages that you’ll need to understand.
 If you want to learn all of the pros and cons of pet insurance, continue reading.
 We included everything about pet insurance a pet parent would need to know.

 What is pet insurance?